 The next insert will address fair and honest dealing.
-Click here to read it now.
+Click the below link to read it now:

 DISCLAIMER – Each case depends on its own facts & merits – the above does not constitute advice – independent advice should be obtained in all instances.